A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Remaining Issues and Future Directions

 \subsection{Lightweight SISR for Edge Devices}

-With the huge development of smart terminal market, research on lightweight SISR models has gained increasing attention.
-Although existing lightweight SISR models have achieved a good balance between model size and performance, we find that they still cannot be used in edge devices (e.g., smartphones, smart cameras).
-This is because the model size and computational costs of these models are still exceed the limits of edge devices.
-Therefore, exploring lightweight SISR models that can be practical in use for the edge devices has great research significance and commercial value.
-To achieve this, more efficient network structure and mechanisms are worthy of further exploration.
+With the huge development of the smart terminal market, research on lightweight SISR models has gained increasing attention.
+Although existing lightweight SISR models have achieved a good balance between model size and performance, we find that they still cannot be used in edge devices (e.g., smartphones, and smart cameras).
+This is because the model size and computational costs of these models still exceed the limits of edge devices.
+Therefore, exploring lightweight SISR models that can be practical in use for edge devices has great research significance and commercial value.
+To achieve this, more efficient network structures and mechanisms are worthy of further exploration.
 Moreover, it is also necessary to use technologies like network binarization~\cite{ma2019efficient} and network quantization~\cite{li2020pams} to further reduce the model size.
-In the future, it is worth combining the lightweight SISR models with model compression schemes to achieve the usage of SISR on edge devices.
+Therefore, combining lightweight SISR models with model compression schemes has great application value.